Table 2a. Therapeutic Management of Nonhospitalized Adults With COVID-19

 d If a patient requires hospitalization after starting treatment, the full treatment course can be completed at the health care provider’s discretion.

-e Administration of remdesivir requires 3 consecutive days of IV infusion.
+e Administration of remdesivir requires an IV infusion once daily for 3 days.

-g Molnupiravir appears to have lower efficacy than the preferred treatment options.
-Therefore, it should be used only when the preferred options are not available, feasible to use, or clinically appropriate.
+f Molnupiravir appears to have lower efficacy than the other options recommended by the Panel.
+Therefore, it should be considered when the other options are not available, feasible to use, or clinically appropriate.

 Key: CDC = Centers for Disease Control and Prevention; IV = intravenous; the Panel = the COVID-19 Treatment Guidelines Panel